Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 var maxIterations = _settingService..GetTripMonitorMaxIterations();
 ```

-- The `ILoggerService` service implementation sends traces, exceptions, custom events and metrics to the `Application Insights` resource associated with the Functions App:
+- The `ILoggerService` service implementation sends traces, exceptions, custom events and metrics to the `Application Insights` resource associated with the Function App:

 ```csharp
     // Send a trace